adimoldovan/fitr/README.md

 A command-line tool for tracking your investment portfolio built with TypeScript and Node.js.

+## Requirements

+- Node.js 18 or higher
+- npm 8 or higher

 ## Features

 - Track positions in stocks, ETFs, crypto, and other assets